mui/tech-challenge-pigment-css/README.md

 # Pigment CSS technical challenge @ MUI

 This challenge is part of the hiring process for the Staff Engineer - Pigment CSS positions at MUI.
-The idea is to make as much progress as possible under a given time constraint (1-2 hours).
+The idea is to make as much progress as possible under a given time constraint (2 hours).

 ## Why are we doing this?

 At MUI, because we are a DevTools company, we put a lot of accent on the quality of the work on the tools we create.
-The Pigment CSS project was started because we wanted to solve one main problems for our users, the performance of their apps and the support for React Server Components, without compromising their Developer Experience.
+We started to work on Pigment CSS because we wanted to solve the main problems developers face: the performance of their apps and the support for React Server Components, without compromising their developer experience.
-The idea of this challenge, is to test out how deep you can go into solving technical problems that will help us achieve the these goals.
+The idea of this challenge is to test out how deep you can go into solving technical problems that will help us achieve these goals.
 We want to get a glimpse of how you will perform in the role.

 ## Context about MUI